-It’s very unique, agree?
+It’s very unique.
 I just find it so hard to believe that the sand of Anawangin is mainly or partly Mount Pinatubo Lahar.
 Learning from our guide that these Pine trees were never here before until the Mount Pinatubo erupted a few years ago.

 There’s no electricity, bring your own tent, pillow, hammock, although you can rent one.
 The weather is always unpredictable so I strongly suggest you bring a tent.
-Bring a jacket and extra clothes, camera, flashlight, lamp, candles, lighters, charcoal, grill or pan, food (canned goods), swiss knife, water and whatever you think is necessary.
+Bring a jacket and extra clothes, camera, flashlight, lamp, candles, lighters, charcoal, grill or pan, food, swiss knife, water and whatever you think is necessary for camping.

 Seeing those colorful tents made me think I was in fantasy land!

-After meeting Aling Ligaya who owns the store selling assorted stuff, from ice-cold drinks to anything that you could not possibly buy on an island, she has everything.
+After meeting Aling Ligaya who owns the store selling assorted stuff, from iced-cold drinks to anything that you could not possibly buy on an island, she has everything.

 We wanted to stay for a few moments in the cove of Anawangin however we planned to stay longer at the Nagsasa Cove.

 Getting to Anawangin and nearby islands is very easy.
 I strongly suggest you go on a weekday because the cove and the rest of the islands get crowded during weekends.